 • The perc test tells you where on the property the septic system can be placed.
 It may limit where on the lot you can build your home.
 Its very important and can cause you to alter your building plans because the well water and the septic system need to be a certain distances apart for safety.

 • If a standard septic tank and leach field cannot be built, other newer but more expensive systems may be doable on the property.
 Your engineering company will be able to advise you.

 • With some properties a perc test may have been performed by the previous landowner.
 It is great to have a passing perc test, as it saves you money.
 But be aware that there may be time limitations on a "passing test."
 It may need to be redone.

-• If you need to have a perc test done, be aware there are limits on when it can be performed, depending on climate in your region.
+• If you need to have a perc test done, be aware there are limits on when it can be performed, depending on the climate in your region.
 In New England, for example, winter is not doable because the ground is frozen.
-The county usually has a time range during which it allow tests to be conducted.
+The county usually has a time range during which it allows tests to be conducted.

 Electric and Phone: Be aware that some companies may legally be able to refuse to run electric, cable, and phone lines if your location is remote.
 Or an upfront cash payment may be required.

 It is vital to get a survey to be sure that your 20 acres are not actually 16.5 acres.
 Or that a neighbor hasnt built a structure that crosses onto your property.
 Hire local engineering to perform a survey of the property and provide you with a survey map (or “plat map”) showing boundaries, structures on the property, septic-system location, etc.